rotundasoftware/cartero/README.md

 ### The hook

 But the friction involved in modularizing front end code is not limited to build time, especially in multi-page applications.
 At run time, your application needs to be able to easily figure out where assets are located.
 For this reason, cartero provides a small ([< 100 LOC](https://github.com/rotundasoftware/cartero-node-hook/blob/master/index.js)) runtime library that your server side logic can use to look up asset urls or paths (based on a map output by cartero at build time).
-At the time of this writing, a hook [is available for node.js](https://github.com/rotundasoftware/cartero-node-hook) only, but one can quickly be written for any server side environment.
+At the time of this writing, only a [hook for node.js](https://github.com/rotundasoftware/cartero-node-hook) is available, but one can quickly be written for any server side environment.

 For example, if a `package.json` is provided in `./views/page1`, the following call will return the `script` and `link` tags needed to load its js and css bundles: